johnvenkiah/CI_MS2_John_Venkiah/README.md

 11. Be able to play the notes on the computer keyboard
 12. View videos to learn about music theory and sight reading
 13. Get in touch with the site owner
-14. View an errors page if I have entered an invalid url within the website
+14. View a 404-error page if I have entered an invalid url within the website

 #### Site owner goals